gilch/hissp/docs/style_guide.rst

 fit on one line,
 and are written in ``Title Case`` by default.

+Other Lisp dialects may use quadruple-semicolon comments for module-level comments, as a category distinct from top-level commentary.
+In Lissp,
+module-level commentary should instead appear in the module's docstring, or, in the case of implementation details, in triple-semicolon comments near the top of the file, usually immediately before or after the module docstring.
+(E.g., license boilerplate.)
+Quadruple semicolon comments are exclusively for headings.

 Headings are for the :term:`top level` only;
 they aren't nested in :term:`form`\ s;
 they get their own line and start at the beginning of it.